Manas-Mehta/Bank-Statement-Verification/README.md

-# PDF Document Analysis and Fraud Detection System for Bank-statement-verification
+# Document Analysis and Fraud Detection System for Bank-statement-verification
 ![image](https://github.com/user-attachments/assets/46721ed5-097b-405c-98fa-ca6b93956a88)

 A comprehensive system for analyzing PDF documents (particularly bank statements) with features for fraud detection, text analysis, and interactive querying.